Disclosure

 Donor-advised funds are investments that help feed your inner charitable giver.

-DAFs are suitable for large positions with significant appreciation – like company stock.
+DAFs are good for donating large positions with significant appreciation – like company stock — or bundling cash donations into one year.
 You can lock in the value of the shares and claim your deduction on the assessed amount.

 These tips will help you set off the right path before sending money to different charitable organizations.